What is the WeightWatchers Program?

 WeightWatchers makes healthy eating simple by boiling complex nutritional information down to one easy-to-understand number—a Points value—so members can just eat and track.

 Here’s a look at how our updated food algorithm calculates a food’s Points value:

 - Calories are factored into an item's Points value.

 - Our program focuses on added sugar instead of total sugar because the type of sugar makes a difference.
 Many foods with naturally occurring sugar can be part of a healthy pattern of eating, like fruit and non-fat dairy; however, foods packed with added sugars are typically less nutritious and eating too much of them can have a negative impact on overall diet quality and weight.1 2

-- Independent of weight loss, reducing intake of sugar reduces the risk of heart disease, type 2 diabetes and dental caries.3
+- Independent of weight loss, reducing intake of added sugar reduces the risk of heart disease, type 2 diabetes, and dental cavities.3

 - Independent of weight loss, increasing intake of protein helps individuals feel more satisfied (compared to fats and carbohydrates).3